FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 concurrently expanding.

-#figure(caption: [@rw performance for @sf=50], image("/figures/plots/postgres/scales/rw_50.svg", width: 100%) ) <sf50rw-fig>
+#figure(caption: [@rw performance for @sf=50], image("/figures/plots/postgres/scales/rw_50.svg", width: 100%), ) <sf50rw-fig>

-Turning our attention to @sf50ro-fig, we observe a higher @tps score for the virtual cluster compared to the host cluster.
+Turning our attention to @sf50ro-fig, we observe a higher peak @tps score for the virtual cluster compared to the host cluster.
 This is a surprising result, as the virtual cluster is expected to be slower than the host cluster.
-However, multiple re-runs of this scenario indicate higher performance inside the vcluster.
+We can attribute this to the fact that the end-to-end nature of `pgbench` will naturally lead to higher variability in the results.
+This is especially true for the virtual cluster as we add an additional layer of indirection.
+The medians and means return to similar values to each other.

+Vcluster seems to be able to keep up with the host cluster, providing similar performance to bare-metal.
+This is an expected result, as the virtual cluster and the host cluster have the same resource limits.
+The syncer might have a higher performance overhead for writing @persistentvolume[s] than reading them.

 #figure(caption: [@ro performance for @sf=50], image("/figures/plots/postgres/scales/ro_50.svg", width: 100%) ) <sf50ro-fig>

+For the @sf=100 tests we observe the same trends as seen in @sf50rw-fig. and
+@sf50ro-fig. The @tps values for the virtual cluster are lower than the bare-metal cluster for the @rw tests and similar for the @ro tests.

 #figure(caption: [@rw performance for @sf=100], image("/figures/plots/postgres/scales/rw_100.svg", width: 100%) ) <sf100rw-fig>

 #figure(caption: [@ro performance for @sf=100], image("/figures/plots/postgres/scales/ro_100.svg", width: 100%) ) <sf100ro-fig>

+The trends continue in @sf200rw-fig. and @sf200ro-fig, although in the @ro tests the virtual cluster is slightly more behind the host cluster than in the benchmarks before.
+Here we can see, that the virtual cluster is only able to keep up with the host cluster to a certain point.
+After that, the virtual cluster starts to slightly fall behind the host cluster.

 #figure(caption: [@rw performance for @sf=200], image("/figures/plots/postgres/scales/rw_200.svg", width: 100%) ) <sf200rw-fig>